xcsp3team/PyCSP3-models/realistic/ShipScheduling/README.md

 Draft is the distance between the waterline and the ship’s keel, and is a function of the amount of cargo loaded onto the ship."

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2011/2012/2014 Minizinc challenges.
-The MZN model was proposed by Elena Kelareva.
-No Licence was explicitly mentioned (MIT Licence assumed).
+The original MZN model was proposed by Elena Kelareva - no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   3-Ships.json